 - Hydrocortisone cream

-Many of these are available in small travel packs that you can get at your local drug store.
-What do I do?
+Many of these are available in small travel packs that you can get at your local drugstore.
 I have many of these at home, so I'll grab a few of each and stick them either in the same bottle to save space or place them all in a single Ziploc bag and make it a “kit.”

 Random Items That You Always Forget